nbondarczuk/debill/README.md

 Any relational DB.
 Postgress shall be fine but considering Oracle as well.
 Less Golang friendly as there is no ARM Oracle client yet.

+The data model is created on the fly using the model entieties JSON structures.

 ### Data bus